Written and Created by PaperCraftCentral Susan

 Now cut out some leaf shapes, making sure the crimped lines travel upwards towards the tip of the leaves as they would in nature.

 Now mount your leaves to your card base and add the brayered roses to the card with Stampin' Dimensionals, tie a ribbon around the card and add a sentiment.
-The only other thing I did was to add some drops of Crystal Effects glue to the rose to look like dew drops.
+The only other thing I did was to add some drops of Fine Tipped Glue Pen glue to the rose to look like dew drops.
 Allow several hours for the dew drops to dry before touching them.

 See how pretty you can make images with different ink techniques?
 I hope you give it a try.